w3f/polkadot-wiki/docs/learn/learn-governance.md

 ## Mechanism

-To make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
+In governance v1 active token holders and the council together administrate a network upgrade decision.
 No matter whether the proposal is proposed by the public (token holders) or the council, it will eventually have to go through a referendum to let all holders, weighted by stake, make the decision.

 To better understand how the council is formed, please read [this section](#council).

+There are several changes here with governance v2.
+The way the new governance model reflects its decentralised character is by:

+1. Migrating all responsibilities of Council to token holders via democracy votes
+2. Dissolving the current Council collective
+3. Allowing users to delegate voting power in more ways to community members

+The Council has fulfilled its role as the representative of passive token holders, guardian of the treasury and initiator of legislation, but the time has come to return these responsibilities to the community.

 ## Referenda